Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 Nightjar | Burleigh Heads

 Secreted away in a back alley car park in much-loved Burleigh Heads, Nightjar, a grungy dude’s den, has got all the industrial feels.
-Come for the daily happy hour (4pm to 6pm) and sing-along live music, where you just might end up dancing like nobody’s watching until the ugly lights come on.
+Come for the daily happy hour (4pm to 6pm) and sing-along live music, where you just might end up dancing like nobody’s watching.

 The Scottish Prince | Palm Beach